Exam season has been and gone and now the big day is upon us! GCSE Results Day! And there is one question on every students mind…

 Don’t worry, results aren’t everything and there are lots of options available to you!

 If you don’t get the results you expected you can always resit your exams.
 Don’t want to resit your exams?
-What about studying a course?
+What about studying a course or an apprenticeship?

 There are hundreds of courses available that don’t require you to go to sixth form or university.
 You could study distance learning courses, e-learning courses or a training programme.
 Each course is a great alternative to sixth form and allows you to learn at your own pace, some are free and others charge a small fee.